Mohammad-Abdelhadi/AgriPulse-/Feasibility-study.md

 ----------------------------------------------------------------------
 1. Executive Summary
 2. The Problem & The MENA Opportunity
-3. Our Solution: Precision Agriculture Meets Blockchain
+3. Our Solution: Precision Agriculture Meets DLT
 4. Business Model & Go-to-Market Strategy
 5. Roadmap & KPIs: From Jordan to the Region
 6. Financial Projections (3-Year Forecast)